 There have been reports of a weak water inlet port which may snap after heavy use.

 We’re going to wrap things up with this MSR MiniWorks with an advanced filter.
 This great pump filter can purify a volume of up to one liter a minute, providing you with a fast and efficient supply of clean drinking water.
 The MSR makes use of a unique design which makes it easier to pump, filter and collect water than some of the other similar devices on the market.
 Plus, the filter is all that needs to be replaced, not the pump itself.

 Additionally, this MSR MiniWorks is highly effective as well – it removes up to 99.9% of bacteria and viruses via EPA approved iodinated resin, as well as up to 90% of fluoride and up to 99.9% of contaminants and pollutants found in fresh water supplies.
 This makes it great not just for tap water but for natural fresh water sources as well – whether you are this MSR water microfilter will be a trustworthy companion through any adventure.

 Some users have found the flow rate to be much lower than claimed.

-If we were forced to choose a single product, we’d choose the Sawyer Products Mini Water Filtration System for its amazing filtering volume and quality, but as mentioned, the other 4 items on this list are also of the highest quality.
+If we were forced to choose a single product, we’d choose the Sawyer Products Mini Portable Water Filtration System as the best portable water filter and the best backpacking water filter for its amazing filtering volume and quality, but as mentioned, the other 4 items on this list are also of the highest quality.